sipeed/MaixPy/docs/doc/en/basic/maixvision.md

     * **Method 2**: Use [FileZilla](https://filezilla-project.org/) or other tools to connect to the device and transfer files, choosing the `SFTP` protocol and entering the device and account information to connect.

+## Packaging Applications

+Using MaixPy + MaixVison makes it easy to develop, package, and install applications for easy offline deploy:
+- Develop applications with MaixPy in MaixVision, which can be a single file or a project directory.
+- Connect the device.
+- Click the "Install" button at the bottom-left corner of MaixVision, fill in the basic information of the application in the popup window, where the ID is used to identify the application.
+A device cannot simultaneously install different applications with the same ID, so the ID should be different from the IDs of applications on MaixHub.
+The application name can be duplicated.
+You can also upload an icon.
+- Click "Package Application" to package the application into an installer.
+If you want to upload it to the [MaixHub App Store](https://maixhub./com/app), you can use this packaged file.
+- Click "Install Application" to install the packaged application on the device.
+- Disconnect from the device, and you will see your application in the device's app selection interface.
+Simply click on it to run the application.

+> If you develop with MaixCDK, you can use `maixcdk release` to package an application.
+Refer to the MaixCDK documentation for specifics.

 ## Using Graphical Block Programming